angular/angular/aio/content/guide/styleguide.md

 <div class="s-why">

-**Why?** Helps reduce the app from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.
+**Why?** Helps reduce the application from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.

 </div>